pavanbsp/amfoss-tasks/README.md

+This table shows the status of the tasks done by me which were given by amfoss inorder to join foss club

 |  Task no:   |  Task Name   | Status                    |
 |:-----------:|:------------:|:--------------------------:|
 |   0         | [Installing ubuntu](https://github.com/pavanbsp/amfoss-tasks/tree/master/TASK-0)| Installation completed by following instructions|